 I'd like to say things have been easy.
-That I'm signed to a major label, and I've been able to kick back and enjoy every part of this damn ride.
-But I'd be lying.
+That I'm signed to a major label, allowing me to kick back and enjoy every part of this damn ride, but…I'd be lying.

 My father, a musician through & through, always wanted me to learn to play the guitar, but I never really had the knack for it when I was younger.
 I took a few lessons, decided it wasn't for me, and hung up my strings.
 It wasn't until he passed away that I was inspired to pick it back up and started learning by ear.